Leoš Janáček: Folklore

-Janáček was deeply influenced by folklore, and by Moravian folk music in particular, but not by the pervasive, idealized 19th century romantic folklore variant.
+Janáček was deeply influenced by folklore and Eastern European folk music, and by Moravian folk music in particular, but not by the pervasive, idealized 19th century romantic folklore variant.
 He took a realistic, descriptive and analytic approach to the material.
 Moravian folk songs, compared with their Bohemian counterparts, are much freer and more irregular in their metrical and rhythmic structure, and more varied in their melodic intervals.
 In his study of Moravian modes, Janáček found that the peasant musicians did not know the names of the modes and had their own ways of referring to them.
-He considered their Moravian modulation, as he called it, a general characteristic of this region's folk music.
+He used the term "Moravian modulation" to describe the harmonic progression I–♭VII, which he considered a general characteristic of this region's folk music.

 Janáček partly composed the original piano accompaniments to more than 150 folk songs, respectful of their original function and context, and partly used folk inspiration in his own works, especially in his mature compositions.
 His work in this area was not stylistically imitative; instead, he developed a new and original musical aesthetic based on a deep study of the fundamentals of folk music.
-Through his systematic notation of folk songs as he heard them, Janáček developed an exceptional sensitivity to the melodies and rhythms of speech, from which he compiled a collection of distinctive segments he called "speech tunes".
-He used these "essences" of spoken language in his vocal and instrumental works.
-The roots of his style, marked by the lilts of human speech, emerge from the world of folk music.